giampaolo/psutil/docs/api.rst

   .. method:: num_fds()

-    The number of file descriptors currently opened by this process (non cumulative).
+    The number of :term:`file descriptors <file descriptor>` currently opened by this process (non cumulative).

     .. availability:: UNIX

   .. method:: num_handles()

-    The number of handles currently used by this process (non cumulative).
+    The number of :term:`handles <handle>` currently used by this process (non cumulative).

     .. availability:: Windows